nathanveach/NatesLibrary/README.md

 **Use Axios instead of FetchAPI**
   Import and use Axios for AJAX calls
   Better error handling and more features with Axios

+**Add another create duplicates method**
+  Add a create method to be able to create duplicates from a reference page

+**Refactor Book View Component**
+  Refactor or create new components to clean up all the conditional rendering

 **Use async/await instead of promises**
   Update all useEffect hooks with async / await